 - Traditional Worship live streamed on Facebook

-Our service on June 21st will celebrate the Sacrament of Holy Communion.
-After that, the Sacrament will be celebrated the second and fourth weekend of every month in our building.
-For those who are only able to worship online, we will offer the Sacrament via Zoom on July 12th.
-Similar to that of May 10th and June 14th, Zoom distribution in July will require online registration in advance.
+The Sacrament is celebrated the second and fourth weekend of every month in our building.
+For those who are only able to worship online, we will offer the Sacrament via Zoom on the second weekend of every month.
+The next opportunity for Zoom distribution is August 9 at 9:30 AM CST.
+Zoom distribution is open to Trinity members and requires online registration in advance.

 All other on-campus ministries and meetings (Sunday School, Bible studies, choirs, Trinity Café, Board meetings…etc.) will remain suspended for now.
 Digital resources for children, students, families, and Bible studies are all available here on our website.